wilstoff/LawCheck/README.txt

-Framework to logically validate laws
+Framework to logically validate laws.